 Jaguars News | Jacksonville Jaguars - jaguars.com John Oehser

-JACKSONVILLE - The Jaguars' youth is reality.
+JACKSONVILLE - Victory is close.

 That has been the prevailing feeling around the Jaguars in recent weeks - and it's a feeling they carried across the Atlantic Ocean to play the Miami Dolphins in London, England.

 The Jaguars' focus in the United Kingdom?
 Winning.

 "I look at our team and how hard they've worked and how close they've come," Head Coach Urban Meyer said Friday at The Grove Hotel in Hertfordshire, United Kingdom, as the Jaguars (0-5) prepared to play the Miami Dolphins (1-4) at Tottenham Hotspur Stadium in London Sunday at 9:30 a.m.

 "[I look] at the improvements we've made.
 This is a great opportunity.
 We're happy to be here.
 We have a heck of a locker room, and the guys are working their tails off."